pxc/gitbook/text/31_Git_Hooks/0_ Git_Hooks.markdown

     GIT_DIR/hooks/post-merge

 This hook is invoked by 'git-merge', which happens when a 'git-pull' is done on a local repository.
-The hook takes a single parameter, a status flag specifying whether or not the merge being done was a squash merge.
+The hook takes a single parameter: a status flag specifying whether or not the merge being done was a squash merge.
-This hook cannot affect the outcome of 'git-merge' and is not executed, if the merge failed due to conflicts.
+This hook cannot affect the outcome of 'git-merge' and is not executed if the merge failed due to conflicts.

-This hook can be used in conjunction with a corresponding pre-commit hook to save and restore any form of metadata associated with the working tree (eg: permissions/ownership, ACLS, etc).
+This hook can be used in conjunction with a corresponding pre-commit hook to save and restore any form of metadata associated with the working tree (e.g.: permissions/ownership, ACLS, etc.).
 See contrib/hooks/setgitperms.perl for an example of how to do this.